2024 California Republican presidential primary

 The 2024 California Republican presidential primary was held on March 5, 2024, as part of the Republican Party primaries for the 2024 presidential election.
-169 delegates to the 2024 Republican National Convention will be allocated on a winner-take-most basis.
+169 delegates to the 2024 Republican National Convention were allocated on a winner-take-most basis.
 The contest was held on Super Tuesday alongside primaries in 14 other states.

 Background

 Procedure

 If a candidate gets over 50% of the total statewide vote, they are awarded all of the state's delegates.
 Otherwise, the delegates are allocated proportionally.